swipswaps/objectiv-analytics/modelhub/README.md

 made (see below).
 All other instructions live in the README.md in the link above.

 ### Your own code
-To use ModelHub in your own code, you can import the package and use it to get a Bach DataFrame ([What is Bach?](https://www.objectiv.io/docs/modeling/bach_whatisbach)) to perform your operations on.
+To use the model hub in your own code, you can import the package and use it to get a Bach DataFrame ([What is Bach?](https://www.objectiv.io/docs/modeling/bach_whatisbach)) to perform your operations on.
 The object can be instantiated as follows, where the `db_url` and `table_name` should be adjusted depending on where the data is stored and how to access it.